Mazencloud/crud-system/README.md

 # CRUD System

-In this project, I've created a CRUD (create, read, update, delete) system using JavaScript
+In this project, I've created a CRUD (create, read, update, delete) system using JavaScript.

 ## Tech Stack